Learn how to make this deep dish pizza – your family will be glad you did!

 Bake at 350 for thirty minutes.
 It may not look done but it is :).

-By now, your kitchen is filled with the most delicious smell.
+By now, your kitchen is filled with the most delicious smell of this Deep Dish Pizza.
 Your kids and spouse have been driving you crazy asking if its done yet, and your stomach has set into a continual growl.

 Or maybe that’s just me :).